scrtlabs/SecretNetwork/x/tokenswap/docs/README.md

     Default value: false

-Obviously currently the defaults are set for testing purposes and will be changed before deployment:)

 ### Usage

 ##### Module

-I added a handy dockerfile that runs an independent chain for easy testing/playing around.
+The `Dockerfile_build` is a dockerfile that runs an independent chain for easy testing/playing around.
+To use it follow the steps below.

 * Compile the code, and run the chain in a container